arsenicks/xmrig-cpu-docker-1/README.md

 * `-o` - Your mining pool's url and port. *check with your mining pool for how to set this*
 * `-u` - Is your username.  *check with your mining pool for how to set this*
 * `-p` - This is the password for your account with your mining pool.
-This is frequently just `-p x`.  *check with your mining pool for how to set this*
+This is frequently just `-p x`.  *check with your mining pool for how to set this*.

 The list of options to set for xmrig is insaaaaaannnnnneeeeeeeeee check it out in their [README](https://github.com/xmrig/xmrig#usage) with some more in depth cpu options in their [WIKI](https://github.com/xmrig/xmrig/wiki/Threads).